Adoption Policies & Guidelines

 - Kittens under the age of 4 months must be adopted in pairs unless there is currently a cat in the home that is under five years old.

-- For kittens under the age of 4 months, children must be at least 5 years old unless there is a current cat in the home.
+- To adopt a kitten under the age of 4 months, any children living in the home should be at least 5 years old.

 - For certain breeds and dogs that do not currently live with a cat, or at our request, you must agree to a home visit and a dog test before the application can be approved and adoption finalized.

 - Because our cats are in foster homes and all of our foster parents are volunteers, we cannot arrange a meet and greet with a cat or kitten until your application has been submitted and approved.

 - If there are multiple applicants for the same cat or kitten, we will choose what we consider to be the most appropriate applicant for that particular animal.
 Each of our rescued cats and kittens has individual personalities and needs, and we know that every home is not appropriate for every cat or kitten.

 - Applications submitted on the weekends cannot be processed until Monday or Tuesday, holidays and other factors may slow this process.
 We require at least 2 business days to process the application and contact you.
 Once you have submitted your application, please contact your veterinarian and authorize the release of your veterinary records.
 Not all require this, but many do, and it will help speed the process.